idaholab/moose/framework/doc/content/source/utils/NestedSolve.md

 ## Overview

-The `NestedSolve` utility class implements a non-linear solve for NxN systems.
+The `NestedSolve` utility class implements a nonlinear solve for NxN systems.
-It can be used in Kernels, Materials, and UserObjects to compute quantities given by the solution of a non-linear equation system rather than a closed form expression.
+It can be used in Kernels, Materials, and UserObjects to compute quantities given by the solution of a nonlinear equation system rather than a closed form expression.

-Such a non-linear equation system is defined by a residual function and a Jacobian function.
+Such a nonlinear equation system is defined by a residual function and a Jacobian function.
 These functions are provided as C++11 lambda expression.
 A lambda expression can access all local and member variables from the enclosing scope.
 In this application that mainly refers to coupled variable values and